GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 {% endAside %}

-As a project, the Privacy Sandbox represents a broad and ambitious set of changes that propose to **tackle cross-site tracking for the web as a whole**—open standards everyone can implement rather than browser-specific features while ensuring that sites can use third-party services in a safe and private way.
+The Privacy Sandbox project represents a broad and ambitious set of changes that aim to **tackle cross-site tracking for the web as a whole.** It proposes open standards everyone can implement rather than browser-specific features while ensuring that sites can use third-party services in a safe and private way.
 While **phasing out third-party cookies represents a major milestone** in overall project progress, that goal of addressing all forms of cross-site tracking is much wider!
 You should still expect the individual proposals and features to launch throughout that journey.
 It is likely that your site will be impacted in some way; you will want to ensure you understand how your sites and services are affected, and know which proposals and features you should be following.

 Let's break down the current status and look at what you need to know to continue providing feedback, testing, and preparing for features on the path to